basbehe/essays/README.md

 While the timeline grows increasingly erratic throughout the Scorpion King films, I still choose to place them in the same universe unless proven otherwise.
 However, for the sake of neatness, this section will be divided between the two sets of films.

 __The Mummy Reboot__
 This series is, most likely, what the average millenial or Gen-Z thinks of when they hear "the Mummy."

-In recent years, *The Mummy (1999)* has garnered a reputation as a "bisexual icon" or "bi awakening" film, due to an attractive cast of main characters.
+Here, we see the return of the names Imhotep and Ankh-su-namun, In recent years, *The Mummy (1999)* has garnered a reputation as a "bisexual icon" or "bi awakening" film, due to an attractive cast of main characters.
 I wish I could live in the same realm of blissful ignorance as these people, but it is not to be.
 Any potential eye-candy moments are wrecked by the constant reminder of how much racism the films contain.
 The anti-Arab sentiment is nauseatingly constant through the first two, and possibly only absent from the final only by virtue of taking place in China.

 __The Scorpion King__

-Here, we see the return of the names Imhotep and Ankh-su-namun,
+A direct-to-DVD series inspired by the Rock's CGI girtablullû appearance in *The Mummy Returns*, although he only stars as the titular character in the first one (with the series having four actor changes in five movies).
+Their content would be

 ## Nobody's Favorite: Dark Universe
 **Includes: *The Mummy (2017)***